Login or Register for FREE!

 Last edited by ki5hav.
 Register to edit

-Tags: frequencies 6 meter arrl chapter 7 arrl module 17
+Tags: frequencies 6 meter section8.2

 Which amateur band includes 146.52 MHz?